 Spring has been celebrated and recognized for many years worldwide with deities or structures.
 Many cultures honored the astronomical timing and positions during the Spring Equinox.

-- The ancient people of Ireland built large monuments to celebrate the solstices and the equinoxes which were later used by the Druids.
+- The ancient people of Ireland built large monuments to celebrate the solstices and the equinoxes, which the Druids later used.

-- In Salem, New Hampshire, there are five standing stones believed to have been erected by Native Americans or European migrants.
-One of the five stones aligns with sunrise and sunset during the Spring Equinox as well as the Autumn Equinox.
+- In Salem, New Hampshire, five different 4,000 years old standing stones are believed to have been erected by Native Americans or European migrants.
+One of the five stones aligns with sunrise and sunset during the Spring Equinox and the Autumn Equinox.
+It’s known as America’s Stonehenge.

 - Mayans also celebrated the solstices and equinoxes.
-When the sun hits certain pyramids or temples during different times of the year, they light up or appear to have a snake descending down the structure’s stairs.
+When the sun hits certain pyramids or temples during different times of the year, they light up or appear to have a snake descending the structure’s stairs (see photo below).

-The goddess Eostre (ee-ah-stray or a-os-tray) is a topic of debate regarding the Ostara pagan holiday.
-Eostre was first mentioned by an English monk named Bede (bee-d) in 725 CE (you may remember Bede from the Lupercalia post).
-According to him, pagans observed and honored Eostre with feasts before Christians celebrated Easter.
+The goddess Eostre (ee-ah-stray or a-oh-stray) is a topic of debate regarding the Spring Equinox pagan holiday.
+Eostre was first mentioned by an English monk named Bede (pronounced bee-d) in 725 CE (you may remember Bede from the Lupercalia post).
+According to him, pagans observed and honored Eostre with feasts BEFORE Christians celebrated Easter.

-In his book Teutonic Mythology, Volume 1, published in 1835, Jacob Grimm believed that Bede was referring to a local goddess named Eostre, which Grimm believes to be the more widely known Germanic goddess of spring, Ostara.
+In his book Teutonic Mythology, Volume 1, published in 1835, Jacob Grimm (yes, as in Grimms’ Fairy Tales) believed that Bede was referring to a local goddess named Eostre, which Grimm believes to be the Germanic goddess of spring, Ostara.

-Remember, this is Grimm’s hypothesis, and there is no evidence to back up that claim.
+Remember, this is Grimm’s hypothesis, and there is no evidence to support that claim.
 There is debate among historians if Eostre ever existed or was worshipped.
-However, Bede was a seasoned historian and the first to start using AD and BC.
+However, Bede was a seasoned historian and the first to use AD and BC timelines.
 In my opinion, he’d have no reason to concoct a lie about the goddess Eostre.

-The Ostara celebration remains a continued topic of debate regarding its use in modern celebrations.
-In his research article Modern Pagan Festivals: A Study in the Nature of Tradition, Ronald Hutton (folklorist and English Historian who specializes in Contemporary Paganism) references Gerald Gardner, the creator of Wicca.
+The Ostara 2023 festival remains a continued topic of debate regarding its use in modern celebrations.
+In his research article Modern Pagan Festivals: A Study in the Nature of Tradition, Ronald Hutton (folklorist and English Historian specializing in Contemporary Paganism) references Gerald Gardner, the creator of Wicca.

 Hutton says that Gardner, in the early 1950s, did not want to celebrate the equinoxes.
 However, he eventually included them and formed all eight Wiccan sabbats.
 This was at the request of High Priestess Doreen Valiente and his coven, who felt celebrating the addition of the equinoxes created a perfect balance.